NYULibraries/sdr-documentation/accessioning-workflow.md

 The FDA (confusingly) uses two types of IDs to refer to records: an internal id (referred to as "dspace_id" in this document), and a Handle identifier.
 If only these were the same!

-The Handles are great for public consumption, but unfortunately the REST API for the Faculty Digital Archive (i.e., the way in which programmed tools interact with the repository) require the internal dspace_id, and there's no simple way to turn one into another.
+The Handles are great for public consumption, but unfortunately the REST API for the Faculty Digital Archive (i.e., the way in which programmed tools interact with the repository) requires the internal dspace_id, and there's no simple way to turn one into another.
 As a work around, we manage our own lookup table, stored in the [edu.nyu repository]("https://github.com/OpenGeoMetadata/edu.nyu/blob/master/misc/handle-dspace-lookup.csv") on GitHub.

 **Make sure to update this table whenever you pre-allocate / "mint" new FDA records.**